Foreign Investment in Vietnam

 - Investment in the form of a business cooperation contract; and

 - New forms of investment and types of business entities prescribed in the Government’s regulations.

 Below, we will analyse the various investment options.
 Investing via the Establishment of a Business Entity

-A foreign investor establishing an economic entity should meet market access conditions for foreign investors specified in the Law.
+- A foreign investor establishing an economic entity should meet market access conditions for foreign investors

 Carrying Out Investment Project(s) of Foreign-invested Business Entities